QUICK DRAW ARTIST INFORMATION

 River Towns Plein Air 2023 applicants are automatically enrolled in the Quick Draw event.
 Starting March 1, 2023 at 8am, additional artists may pay a $10 fee and register online.
 Registration is also available from 8-10AM on the day of the event.
-The registration/check-in table will be located ___________.
-A map of the paint-out area will be provided prior to the paint-out.
+The registration/check-in table will be located at the Market House, 15 S 3rd Street, Columbia PA.

 Rules of the Competition

 Any medium used to create 2-dimensional art, including oils, acrylics, watercolors, pencil, pastel, and charcoal are permissible.
 Other materials and mediums may be acceptable with permission of the Plein Air committee.
 Email firstname.lastname@example.org with questions.